 A lot of people are blaming memory cards for the lockup issues Fujifilm is having.
 I’ve been testing all the memory cards in Fujifilm cameras for over four years now and have noticed some patterns and behaviors of Fujifilm cameras that I will explain.

-And by the way, every camera brand has memory card problems, bad memory card performance in the Fujifilm X-H1 isn’t unique to Fujifilm.
-I’ve received may comments and emails from Sony shooters having compatibility issues with U3 cards, Panasonic cameras have some serious issues especially with Lexar, and GoPro especially has very serious problems, which is why I make these pages to help the community.
+Every camera brand has memory card problems, bad memory card performance in the Fujifilm X-H1 isn’t unique to Fujifilm.
+I’ve received may comments and emails from Sony shooters having compatibility issues with U3 cards, Panasonic cameras have some serious issues especially with Lexar, and memory cards for the GoPro Hero6 and Hero5 especially has very serious problems, which is why I make these pages to help the community.

 Fujifilm Memory Card Lockups